Doesn’t reduce your chance of getting an STI

 Doesn’t work as well if you have given birth

-You must leave it in for 6 hours after sex
+Needs to stay in for 6 hours after sex

 More About the Cervical Cap

 The cervical cap is a silicon thimble-shaped cup that you put in the vagina to cover the cervix (the opening of your uterus).
+It comes in 3 sizes and you will need a prescription to get one.
+Your clinician will give you an exam and tell you which size is best for you.
+Once in, it works right away.
 It blocks sperm from getting into the uterus.
-To increase efficacy of the cervical cap, it should be used with spermicide to kill sperm.
+To increase the efficacy of the cervical cap, use it with spermicide to kill sperm.

 How to Use the Cervical Cap

-- You can put it in several hours before sex – it doesn’t need to interrupt the heat of the moment
+- You can put it in several hours before sex.
+It doesn’t need to interrupt the heat of the moment.

-- You need to have it with you
+- You need to have it with you.

-- You must leave it in place for at least 6 hours after the last time you have sex – it can stay in up to 48 hours
+- You must leave it in place for at least 6 hours after the last time you have sex.
+It can stay in up to 48 hours.

-- After taking it out, wash it with soap and water and let it dry
+- After taking it out, wash it with soap and water and let it dry.

-- Check it for small holes or tears before and after you use it
+- Check it for small holes or tears before and after you use it.

-- You and your partner shouldn’t be able to feel it
+- You and your partner shouldn’t be able to feel it.

-- Can be used while breastfeeding
+- It can be used while breastfeeding.

 Side Effects and Limitations

-- Spermicide may irritate the vagina or lead to urinary tract infections
+- Spermicide may irritate the vagina or lead to urinary tract infections.

-- Cannot use if on your period
+- You cannot use it when on your period.

 - You must have it with you and be able to put it in!